hazelgrove/hazel/README.md

 The `make dev` and `make release` commands do three things:

-1. Generate some parsers using `menhir`.
+1. Generate some internal parsers using `menhir`.
 2. Compile the Reason code to OCaml bytecode using the OCaml compiler.
 3. Compile the OCaml bytecode to JavaScript (`_build/default/src/hazelweb/www/hazel.js`) using `js_of_ocaml`.